eclipse-kura/kura/docs/core-services/container-orchestration-image-auth.md

 # Eclipse Eclipse Kura Container Image Authenticity and Allowlist Enforcement feature

-Containerized applications are becoming increasingly popular in the software ecosystem as a way to deploy and distrubute applications.
+Containerized applications are becoming increasingly popular in the software ecosystem as a way to deploy and distribute applications.
 As a result, ensuring the security of software supply chains has become a critical concern.
 Implementing best practices, such as signing and verifying images to mitigate man-in-the-middle (MITM) attacks and validating their authenticity and freshness, play a pivotal role in safeguarding the integrity of the software supply chain.

 To ensure the authenticity and integrity of the code within the container images, binding the image to a specific entity or organization via signature verification is crucial and increasingly common.